codewars/content-issues/update-python-kata/README.md

 ## What is the problem with old Python kata?

-The problem described here is caused by the fact that test suites of old kata do not conform to the form expected by Codewars code runner and produce test output in a format not conforming to the expected one.
-The main reason for that is that calls to assertions (`assert_equals`, `expect`, etc.) are not placed inside of an `@it` block, but in a scope of a `@describe` block or just in the top-level scope of tests.
+The problem described here is caused by the fact that test suites of old kata do not conform to the form expected by Codewars' code runner and produce test output in a format not conforming to the expected one.
+The main reason is that calls to assertions (`assert_equals`, `expect`, etc.) are not placed inside of an `@it` block, but in a scope of a `@describe` block or just in the top-level scope of tests.

-Additionally, missing imports for test framework and solution modules make some additional preprocessing necessary and potentially mess up line numbers in error messages.
+Additionally, missing imports for the test framework and solution modules require additional preprocessing which potentially messes up line numbers in error messages.

-## Why was everything OK until now, and now the problem suddenly popped up?
+## Why did everything seem okay until now?

 Because of future compatibility and maintenance.
 Python is one of the oldest supported languages on Codewars and it drags behind a large bag of compatibility hacks and workarounds.
 The test output is handled in the runner by a mechanism that is not related to any programming language, and workarounds needed to make Python tests work affect the maintainability of the runner overall.
-Test output for the majority of languages is well defined and structured, except a few which require a large set of workarounds, including Python.
+The test output format for the majority of languages is well defined and structured, except for a few which require a large set of workarounds, including Python.

 Fixing tests will allow for cleaning up the code of the runner and will make it easier to develop it, provide new features, and introduce new languages and language versions in the future.

-Additionally, from the user perspective, improperly structured tests tend to result in poor output and are prone to buggy display in test output panel.
-Updating the kata can potentially fix erlated problems.
+Additionally, from the user's perspective, improperly structured tests tend to result in poor output and are prone to buggy display in the test output panel.
+Updating the kata can potentially fix related problems.

 ## My kata work, do they have to be updated?